jcthedog/NeverForget/SAFEGUARD_PROTOCOLS.md

 **REMEMBER: When in doubt, ASK FIRST.
 No exceptions.**

 *This document is the primary authority for all file protection protocols.*
-*Last Updated: August 29, 2025*
+*Last Updated: August 30, 2025*
-*Version: 2.3 - PastelTheme Integration & Build Recovery Complete*
+*Version: 2.4 - GitHub Restoration & CloudKit Integration Complete*